Physical Education Bachelor Degree Program Overview

 - Empower students to thrive physically, and stay active in and out of school

-While you earn your Bachelor of Science in Physical Education at GCU, some of the topics you study may include:
+While you earn your bachelor’s degree in physical education at GCU, some of the topics you study may include:

 - Human development and function